-7.12.5 Can I use SpamSieve with more than one mail program at a time?
+7.12.6 Can I use SpamSieve with more than one mail program at a time?

 Yes; many people do this to separate their personal and business mail, and you can even use the two mail programs simultaneously.
-You just need to follow the setup instructions once for each mail program.
-SpamSieve will share its training data, rules, and statistics among all the mail programs.
+Whether you're using multiple mail programs or just switching from one to another, you just need to follow the setup instructions once for each mail program.
+SpamSieve will automatically share its training data, rules, and statistics among all the mail programs.